-The purpose of this assignment is to create a small 3D engine, starting with the provided template.
+In the spirit of the 2D ray tracer from P2, the purpose of the P3 assignment is to create a small 2.5D engine, starting with the provided template.
 The renderer should be able to visualize a scene graph, with (potentially) a unique texture and shader per scene graph node.
 The shaders should at least support the full Phong illumination model for multiple lights.

-As with the first and second assignment, the following rules for submission apply:
+The following rules for submission apply: